yl554/GDP_EconomicFreedomIndex/04-final-writeup/final-writeup.md

 There are 8 points with high leverage.
 This becauseome observations have significantly high population, others have lower TaxBurdenCent, while the rest have lower corporate taxrate than most points.
-Significantly high or low values in predictor variables lead to high leverage of those datapoints.

 ![](final-writeup_files/figure-gfm/standardized%20residuals-1.png)<!-- -->

     ## [1] 8

-There are 8 observations that are considered to have large standardized residuals with large magnitudes.
-If ploted the distribution of standardized residuals using a N(0,1) distribution, we can expect 8/173 = 4.62% of the observations have standardized residuals with magnitude
+There are 8 observations with std. residuals considered large.
+Assuming a N(0,1) distribution, 8/173 = 4.62% of the observations have std. residuals \> 2.
-\> 2.

 ![](final-writeup_files/figure-gfm/cook%20distace-1.png)<!-- -->

-Even though there are 8 points with high leverage and high standardized residues, none of them has a cook distance that is larger than 1.
+Even though there are 8 points with high leverage and high standardized residues, none of them has a cook distance \> 1.
 Therefore, we conclude they do not have significant influence on model coefficients and include them.

 #### Multi-Collinearity in Model